-We’re proud to be a part of an industry that has far surpassed other energy industries in diversity.
-However, we’ll be the first to admit that diversity in solar has not found a solution to fix this divide.
-Though a lot of progressive work has been done, a solar divide still exists.
-The whole country has been working together to try and work on closing this gap.
-Just last year The White House announced an initiative last year to start bringing more solar jobs and panels to a more diversified community.
-Here at Southwest Sun Solar we are celebrating another small step in the right direction.
+We’re proud to be a part of an industry that has surpassed other sectors in diversity.
+However, the solar industry is yet to perfect the situation.
+Though a lot of progressive work has been done, much more needs to be accomplished.
+Thankfully, everyone noticed this gap and the whole country came together to work on eradicating it.
+To this effect, the White House announced an initiative in 2015 that opened up more job opportunities at all levels in the solar industry for a more diversified community.
+Here at Southwest Sun Solar, we are taking every possible step in the right direction.

 The Southwest Sun Solar Team

 Since 2015, we’ve been publishing the relevant diversity statistics of our company to help mitigate the diversity gap.